 If you or your loved one has been arrested for criminal mischief in the greater Plano area, you must be sure that you have experienced legal representation.
 Try not to make any statements to authorities until you have the opportunity to call an attorney.

-The Law Offices of Richard C. McConathy aggressively defends people arrested for criminal mischief in communities throughout Collin County.
+The Law Offices of Richard C. McConathy aggressively defend people arrested for criminal mischief in communities throughout Collin County.
 Call (469) 304-3422 or contact us online to set up a free consultation.

 Under Texas Penal Code § 28.03, a person commits criminal mischief if, without the effective consent of the owner, they intentionally or knowingly: